mikecroucher/R_awareness/Section1.md

 * Download and install the latest version of R for Windows (currently 3.3.0)
 * Additionally, download and install versions 3.2.5 and 2.11.1.
 For the sake of a future exercise, ensure you leave 2.11.1 until last.

-*  Download link for Window: https://cran.r-project.org/bin/windows/base/
+*  Download link for Windows: https://cran.r-project.org/bin/windows/base/

 ### Exercise 2
 * Launch R version 3.3.0 and work through the sections **Simple commands and calculations** and **getting help**.